Cecilia-Carmignoto/MicroC_pipeline/README.md

 - download the data directly on the server? (is it gonna be still there) copy it from our server? --> we have to mount it
 - we have to iterate for all samples
 - to run the analysis directy when running the container try:
-COPY /Users/cecilia.carmignoto/Documents/GitHub/Micro-C_pipeline-2/analysis_script.sh /usr/local/bin/analysis_script.sh
+COPY /Users/cecilia.carmignoto/Documents/GitHub/Micro-C_pipeline/analysis_script.sh /usr/local/bin/Analysis.sh
-RUN chmod +x /usr/local/bin/analysis_script.sh ENTRYPOINT ["/usr/local/bin/analysis_script.sh"]
+RUN chmod +x /usr/local/bin/Analysis.sh

-xxx
+ENTRYPOINT ["/usr/local/bin/Analysis.sh"]